Last Updated on March 10, 2021 by Julia Wilson

 Stage 2 – Latent stage

-The asymptomatic phase which can last for many years.
+The asymptomatic phase can last for many years.
 During this stage, the cat appears healthy and can lead a normal life.

 Stage 3 – Final stage